seanhayes13/main/java/fileCabinet/readme.md

 that there is no one to bug me for 6-8 hours).

-First night of coding and in under 5 hours I built the basic structure of objects (see below) and worked out the first steps of reading to and from JSON files.
+First night of coding and in under 5 hours I built the basic structure of objects (see below) and worked out the first steps of reading to and from JSON files (I have since changed to using XML).

 # The Structure